ghc/ghc/doc/markup.rst

        f :: a -> Int
        -- | This is the documentation for the 'g' method g :: Int -> a

+Associated type and data families can also be annotated in this way.

 Constructors and Record Fields
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~